Malvolio/iframe-store/README.md

 but get different sorts of behavior.
 The trusted site, although coming from a different domain

+# TO RUN

+Add the following to the /etc/hosts
+127.0.0.1	localhost-trusted.portal.com
+127.0.0.1	localhost-partner.portal.com
+127.0.0.1	localhost-untrusted.portal.com

+and then run with

+ng serve --disable-host-check

 # TO DO

 * make the installation of the security filters more explicit